manohark78/Offline-Data-Analyst/Data-Analyst/Instructions.md

   limit: int | null
 }
 ```

+**Who builds it:** on the deterministic path, `DeterministicPlanBuilder` is the
+single component that constructs this object, from the already-resolved outputs of
+IntentClassifier, SemanticEngine, ExemplarMatcher, and ConceptResolver — none of
+those four components build an IR themselves, they each produce one piece of it.
+On the LLM path, `LlmFallbackService` fills the same structure directly from the
+grammar-constrained flat-slot output (§4.3/§4.5).
+Either way, the IR that reaches
+`ClauseCompiler` has already been validated against the live schema for the
+`datasetId` it names — that's the seam that makes LLM hallucination harmless.

 `column_ref` and `value_or_stat_ref` are always resolved against the **actual
 uploaded schema** before the ClauseCompiler runs — this is the validation gate that